 Evander’s stoppage of Tyson in November of 1996 stands as one of the biggest upsets in boxing history; his win by disqualification in the rematch, the famous “Bite Fight,” will forever be one of the most controversial.
 And thus a boxer most thought fit only for retirement had transformed himself, literally and figuratively.
 His bulked-up physique and physical domination of Tyson took him from being a courageous fighter who just wasn’t big enough to dominate at heavyweight, to one who was now considered a latter-day great.
 (And for the purposes of this nostalgic exercise, we’ll set aside the possibility that steroids may have played a role in all this.)
 But for Holyfield to come all the way back and sway the skeptics, not to mention solidify his standing as the legit champion of the division despite Lennox Lewis holding the lineal and WBC titles, a rematch with southpaw Michael Moorer made a great deal of sense.

 In the time since their 1994 meeting, the fortunes of the two fighters had reversed.
-On that occasion Evander had surrendered his titles by a majority decision.
-In his first defense after defeating Holyfield, Moorer had suffered a truly historic one-punch knockout loss to George Foreman, before eventually regrouping and winning the IBF version of the heavyweight title in June of 1996.
+On that occasion Evander had surrendered his titles to Moorer by a majority decision, but in his first defense Moorer had suffered a truly historic one-punch knockout loss to George Foreman, before eventually regrouping and winning the IBF version of the heavyweight title in June of 1996.
 But he couldn’t shake the reputation of an underachieving fighter and his most recent outing, a decision win over Vaughn Bean, was an example of defeat in victory as his performance was so flat and uninspiring that his trainer, Teddy Atlas, abandoned him immediately after.